Koromix/rygel/web/koffi.dev/pages/migration.md

 ## Registered callback binding

-In Koffi 2.x, it was possible possible bind a specific `this` value to a callback function when using `koffi.register()`, by specificy an object as the first argument.
+In Koffi 2.x, it was possible to bind a specific `this` value to the callback function when using `koffi.register()`, by passing an object as the first argument.
 This feature has been deprecated, it still works but will emit a warning.

-You should replace these calls with an explicit bind using standard JS:
+You should replace these calls with an explicit call to the `bind()` method:

 ```js
 class ValueStore {